malaikact/66-Days-of-Data/Day 1 - 11/README.md

 **Day 9**
 Day 3 of the Lighthouse Labs challenge is complete!
 Today was all about indexing lists.
 Using features such as .append(), .insert() and .pop() to edit a list.

+**Day 10**
+Day 4 of the Lightouse Labs challenge was about for loops.
+It was a great refresher as I had forgotten some small features regarding the for loops.
+I also started learning about geospatial analysis on Kaggle and I've completed the first two lessons in the course!